 Stepping Back in Time in the Amana Colonies

-In August I spent a week touring the remarkable Amana Colonies in Iowa to research my historical novels Love Finds You in Homestead, Iowa and Love Finds You in Amana, Iowa.
-There are seven quaint villages in the Amanas with 19th-century homes and shops built from brick, wood, and sandstone, each one surrounded by colorful gardens and trees.
+In August I spent a week touring the remarkable Amana Colonies in Iowa to research my new historical novel (Love Finds You in Homestead, Iowa).
+There are seven quaint villages in the Amanas with 19th-century homes and shops built from brick, wood, and sandstone and surrounded by colorful gardens and trees.
 I felt as if I’d traveled back a hundred years or so as I visited the bakery (where they still bake on the open hearth), the rustic church buildings, the butcher shop, the mill, and the former Amana kitchens that now serve schnitzel, sauerkraut, spaetzle, and sweet rhubarb and dandelion wine.

 A glassy canal cuts through the rolling farmland owned by the Amanas, and when I biked along it one afternoon, I discovered the beautiful Lily Lake with hundreds of yellow blooms canvassing the water.
 The Iowa River also traverses through the Colonies along with a train that woke me up at 4 a.m. every morning as it whistled and chugged its way through town.

 I stayed at the Die Heimat Inn in Homestead which was built in the 1850s and used for 30 years as a communal kitchen.
 The Amana Colonies operated as a commune for 80 years (ending in 1932), and as part of their communal living, they ate together in community kitchens, attended church and prayer meetings together eleven times a week, and worked together either in town or in the farmlands that surrounded each of the seven villages.